 The warabi mochi is fully cooked once all the white liquid has gone and you're left with a translucent jelly-like ball.

-Once the warabi mochi is cooked, transfer it to your lined container and allow it to cook for about 10 minutes.
+Transfer the Warabi Mochi to your lined container and leave it to cool for about 10 minutes.

-You can also use a spatula sprinkled with water to smooth out the top for a more beautiful appearance.
+You can also use a spatula sprinkled with water to smooth out the top for a neater finish.

 Once it's mixed, place it on the stove and bring it to a boil over a medium heat.
 (Continue to stir while it's heating to break up any stubborn lumps of sugar.)